-Life of the Virgin by Sodoma (Presentation middle left, Visitation end
+Life of the Virgin.
+Sodoma painted the Presentation middle left,

-right, Assumption first right over the door and Coronation on
+right, the Assumption first right over the door, and the Coronation

-the back wall); Sodoma's pupil Beccafumi (Marriage last left and Death middle right) with
+on the back wall.
+Sodoma's pupil Beccafumi painted the Marriage last left and

-than the rest; flanked by an Annunciation by Girolamo del Pacchia
+altarpiece, flanked by an Annunciation by Girolamo del Pacchia.

 These were painted between 1496 and 1518, with Beccafumi's Visitation